 Further Insolvency Litigation Issues

-Unfortunately for Mr. Hyde, the possibility of further insolvency litigation proceedings does not stop there – in addition:
+Unfortunately for Mr. Hyde, the possibility of further insolvency litigation procedings does not stop there – in addition:

 - Mr. Hyde may ultimately be found liable in due course to a liquidator pursuant to section 212 of the Insolvency Act 1986.
 That is Mr Hyde could be said to have: “…misapplied or retained, or become accountable for, any money or other property of the company, or been guilty of any misfeasance or breach of any fiduciary or other duty in relation to the Company.”
 That is so that he is liable to repay any monies.